 KJ Clothier: From high fashion + frills to the perfect hat + flip flops, KJ Clothier has it ALL for both men and women.
 This locally owned shop checks off all the adults on your list, whether you’re looking for yourself or for a gift for others, go ahead and add this shop to your must visit list!
 Follow them on Instagram (here) so you can see what’s new.

-**Frosty’s Griddle + Shake: This little treasure is coming soon to the old Dairy Queen in the Village and is the brainchild of the gents from Southern Soul (so you know it’s going to be delicious).
-The doors aren’t officially open yet, but you’re in luck because they’ve been slinging menu items from the Southern Soul Food Truck.
+Frosty’s Griddle + Shake: This little treasure is located in the old Dairy Queen in the Village and is the brainchild of the gents from Southern Soul (so you know it’s delicious).
+Perfect for a classic burger and a creative ice cream.

 Sea Salt Healthy Kitchen: Just like the name says, this new eatery is packed with good, healthy decisions.
 Think of them as your “local healthy choice, full of local, organic and sustainable ingredients transformed into the super foods your body needs and crave to function well”.